argonjs/design-tools/_aframe/part04.md

  {% endhighlight %}

  This simple `<ar-scene>` consists of two things: a sphere and the ar-camera.
 The camera has a cursor entity attached to it.
-The cursor entity is to set "fuse," which means that it will function to select an object by just keeping the cursor over the object, in this case for 1000 miliseconds = 1 sec.
+The cursor entity is to set "fuse,"—which means that it will select an object by just keeping the cursor over the object, in this case for 1000 miliseconds = 1 sec.
 The other components of the cursor entity define how it looks: a ring of a certain color and 30% opacity.
 (You can define the shape and color of your own cursor, if you don't like the ring.)

-At this point the cursor is defined, but it doesn't have any effect on the objects in the scene.
+At this point the cursor is defined, but it doesn't have any effect on the objects in the scene beyond just selectiong.
 In order to make the cursor have an effect, we need to add javascript that "listens" for the cursor when it selects an object.
 We do this by registering a new "component".
-You can learn more about components in Lesson 12.
-They are a key feature of working with aframe (and argon-aframe).
-Here you can see how this particular component works.
-The new component is called `cursor-listener`.
-It is coded in a script tag and "registered with aframe.
-Then this component can be attached to the sphere, as you see in this line from the html above:
+This particular component is called `cursor-listener`.
+It is coded in a script tag and "registered" with aframe (see below).
+Once registered, the component can be attached to any appropriate object, in this case the sphere, as you see in this line from the html above:

 {% highlight html %}